SEKE: Specialised Experts for Keyword Extraction: Results and Analysis

 \section{Results and Analysis}

-In Table \ref{tbl:results}, we present the results achieved by our approach and compare them to several baselines (see Section \ref{sec:related_works_kw} for details).
-TF-IDF (we list results from \citet{martinc2022tnt}), TextRank (we list results from \citet{martinc2022tnt}), ChatGPT (we report results for the gpt-3.5-turbo version tested in \citet{luo2023enhancing}) and ChatGLM2-6B (we list results from \citet{luo2023enhancing}) algorithms are unsupervised and do not require any training.
-For the supervised baselines, CopyRNN, CatSeqD, GPT-2, GPT-2+BiLSTM-CRF, and TNT-KID, we list results reported by \citet{martinc2022tnt}, for Diff-KPE, we list results reported by \citet{luo2023enhancing} and for JointKPE, we list results from \citet{sun2021capturing}.
-Besides testing our custom sequence labelling head (containing MoE, RNN, or both), we also report results for the unmodified pre-trained DeBERTa model with a standard feed-forward token classification head.
-For it, we apply the same fine-tuning regime as for our experiments with a custom classification head.
+In Table \ref{tbl:results}, we present the results of our approach and compare them to several baselines (see Section \ref{sec:related_works_kw} for details).
+TF-IDF, TextRank, RaKUN and YAKE algorithms are unsupervised and do not require any training.
+Same applies to the LLM-based approaches, namely ChatGPT\footnote{We report results for the gpt-3.5-turbo version tested in \citet{luo2023enhancing}.}, ChatGLM2-6B\footnote{We list results from \citet{luo2023enhancing}.}, GPT4o-mini \citep{achiam2023gpt} and Gemini-1.5-flash-8B \citep{team2023gemini}\footnote{see Section \ref{sec:prompts} for details about the LLM experiments.}.